superchordate/hcslim/README.md

 hcslim takes a **web-first approach**: instead of pre-packaging all the HTML and JS in a widget, it provides tools for building out a website that can connect to these resources.
 This requires a bit of knowledge about web development in addition to R. But let's be real: R Shiny developers need to know how websites work. [w3schools](https://www.w3schools.com/) is a great resource if you would like to learn more.

+> Update: I have recently added an experimental packaged widget.
+You can install this as a package with `devtools::install_github("superchordate/hcslim")` and then see `examples\RStudio-Widget.R`.

 This approach has benefits:

 * Gives developers flexibility to optimize applications and choose specific highcharts versions and modules.